António Dacosta: Paris

-Return to Painting
+Return to painting

 In 1969 Dacosta attended a retrospective of his works from 1939 to 1948 at the Galeria Buchholz in Lisbon and in 1978 his paintings were included in Portuguese Art since 1910 at the Royal Academy of London, a show that he visited with his friend and fellow-artist, Júlio Pomar.

 Rediscovering his earlier works at this show (he owned none of them) perhaps gave him an impetus to return to painting.
 In 1971 he moved with his wife, Miriam Rewald, the gallerist, and two young children to Janville, a small town south of Paris, where he started making little objects, ‘things,’ as he liked to call them.
 Encouraged by artist friends, including the Surrealist, Manuel Alves, he timidly acquired painting material.
 Although he never tried to show his work publicly, word got around as he occasionally showed a new drawing or object to visitors.
 In the mid-1970s he stopped sending his articles to Brazil and, thanks to a grant from the Calouste Gulbenkian Foundation, became free to paint.
 His surrealism disappeared and gave way to a completely new style, devoid of the uneasiness and aura of danger in his earlier works.
 He also began to utilise pagan-religious images from his childhood in the Azores.
 A peaceful and mystical element entered his paintings, a very personal style - figurative but not representative.

 In 1983 a one-man show at Galeria 111 in Lisbon revealed his recent paintings, which were all sold to private and public collections.
 This success encouraged Dacosta to create more work.
 He was awarded the national art prize by the Portuguese art critics’ association in 1984 and honoured with the Grand Cross of the Order of Merit by Portuguese President, Mário Soares, in 1988.

+Some of his paintings (Pieta, Molière's Window and others) are housed by the Museu de arte contemporanea Serralves.